Urania Cottage: After Dickens

 In 1858 Dickens and his wife Catherine separated.
 This breakdown in the marriage put an effective end to the working relationship between Dickens and Angela Burdett-Coutts.
 The work of Urania House continued after Dickens, also in 1858, withdrew from his role there, for some years, encountering difficulties, and eventually ceasing.

+Urania Cottage became part of Gaumont's Lime Grove Studios around 1915.
+The building was used for dressing-rooms and as offices for the studio.
+It was replaced by another house at the same time though when is unclear.

 In media

 Stacey Halls wrote her 2024 novel The Household about Urania Cottage.